woohyun96/APT-Classification/README.md

 ## Disclaimer

-This project is intended for academic research and educational purposes only.
+This project is intended for academic research only.

 ---